 What is neonatal lupus?

 The most serious symptom is congenital heart block, which causes a slow heartbeat.
-This is usually detected when the fetus is between 18 and 24 weeks old.
-This does not disappear, and affected infants will eventually need a pacemaker.
+Although very rare, newborns of women with lupus are at greater risk for developing this potentially life-threatening complication.
+Congenital heart block is usually detected when the fetus is between 18 and 24 weeks old.
+The condition does not disappear, and affected infants will eventually need a pacemaker.

 With proper testing, physicians can now identify most at-risk mothers, and the infant can be treated at or before birth.
 Most infants of mothers with lupus are entirely healthy.